muhammad-rafi/cisco-ansible-eda/README.md

 ```

 #### Install All Required Packages to Start with Ansible EDA
-`Note:` Move on to next section if you like to install required packages seperately
+`Note:` Move on to next step if you like to install required packages separately

 ```shell
 (ansible_latest) [root@devnetbox ~]# pip install -r requirements.txt